 Hi!
 I’m Talia, and I’m a fourth year Physics student at the University of York.
 I’m really interested in robotics and computational physics, and I’m currently completing an MPhys project which allows me to do a bit of both!
 I’ve enjoyed the wide range of different areas of physics I’ve been exposed to throughout my degree programme, from modules in cosmology and stars, to laboratories in biophysics.
 I’ve also loved the opportunities I’ve been able to have working in physics outreach for the department.
 In my blog I’ll talk about my experience helping with the Nuclear Physics Masterclasses that were run by the department for physics students in years 12 and 13, and how this has helped me in my studies!

 Hi, I’m Finn, a Natural Sciences student.
-I’m currently doing a placement as a Medical Microwave Imaging Research Technician & Project Coordinator in the Department of Physics here at York.
+I’m currently doing a placement as a Medical Microwave Imaging Research Technician & Project Coordinator in Physics here at York.
 Why did you decide to do a placement?
 I decided to undertake a placement year for two key reasons.
-The first was to gain the … Continue reading On placement with the Department of Physics
+The first was to gain the technical skills associated … Continue reading On placement with Physics at York

 9am, Monday morning.
 This is a situation dreaded by many, and to be quite honest, me too.
 My first lecture starts in an hour, and strangely the gravitational field around my bed intensifies ever so slightly at this exact time of the week.
 Nonetheless, I am looking forward to the week, and decide that particle … Continue reading A day in the life of a Physics student

-Walking into the Physics department, you really start to understand why it is called the Physics department.
 Writing on blackboards here and there, a door that says ‘Danger!
 14,000 Volts,’ and labs with endless rows of electronic equipment.
-It does seem like the natural habitat of a mad scientist – and it sure makes you … Continue reading A beginner’s guide to the Department of Physics
+It does seem like the natural habitat of a mad scientist – and it sure makes you want to delve deeper into your studies and learn new things about Physics.
+The ‘mad scientists,’ however, … Continue reading A beginner’s guide to Physics at York

 If you been to York for a visit day, or if you end up coming here, YUSU is a word you’ll hear bandied about rather a lot.
 While you would be forgiven for thinking a superfruit has taken over campus, YUSU actually stands for York University Student Union.
 YUSU is run for, with, and by … Continue reading YUSU – what is it?!??